 Eco Animal Health: A Business on solid foundations?

-Clearly the 2020E figures are not going to be met now, but handily a broker note (available on Research Tree) puts an estimate at £62.7m, which reflects the 60% decrease in China and a small uplift in other regions.
+Clearly the 2020E figures are not going to be met now, but handily a broker note (available on Research Tree) puts a revenue estimate at £62.7m.
+This reflects the 60% decrease in China and a small uplift in other regions.
 However, profit before tax is due to fall sharply from £14.7m to just £4.0m.
-There are a couple of reasons for this, firstly the Far East enjoys a far greater margin on its products and secondly, depreciation and amortisation costs will be similar.
+There are a couple of reasons for this.
+Firstly the Far East enjoys a far greater margin on its products and secondly, depreciation and amortisation costs will be similar.
 There may be other exceptional costs related to ASF.

-Of course, the headline figures can only show one side of the story, but a deeper dive does not reveal too much to be concerned about.
+Of course, the headline figures can only show one side of the story.
+A deeper dive does not reveal too much to be concerned about.
 Cashflows are strong, and strongly related to profits.
 A slight concern is the accounts receivable, which has jumped from £17.3m to £29.2m.
-It seems that in this industry payment times lag significantly and this could be a source of woe, particularly if the ASF crisis affects places higher up in the chain, turning these receivables into bad debts.
+It seems that in this industry payment times lag significantly and this could be a source of woe.
+This is particularly if the ASF crisis affects places higher up in the chain, turning these receivables into bad debts.
 This may also relate to the accounting treatment, if revenues are booked too early.

-One quibble is the payment of dividends, which have been in excess of free cash flow, and by some way as well.
-Dividends cost the group £10m in the past year, and approximately £6m and £4m in the years before that.
+One quibble is the payment of dividends.
+These have been in excess of free cash flow, and by some way as well.
+Dividends cost the group £10m in the past year.
+This was approximately £6m and £4m in the years before that.
 This has resulted in a cash balance which has been more or less stable and financed in part by a small issue of shares.
-With a reduced pot of money to play with this year I am not sure this is that viable and whether a better use of the money could be to expand operations elsewhere to not be reliant on China.
+With a reduced pot of money to play with this year I am not sure this is that viable.
+A better use of the money could be to expand operations elsewhere to not be reliant on China.

 This seems to be a good, tidy company with a product with great positioning in its markets.
 Sadly, its share price has been on the slide for 2 years now.
-In the middle of 2017 it was priced at almost 700p, and has been steadily declining ever since, even before the ASF crisis hit.
-A logical explanation to me is that whilst the company could have gone for strong organic growth in different territories/more products, they have not and have returned money to shareholders instead and pursued a more modest path.
+In the middle of 2017 it was priced at almost 700p, and has been steadily declining ever since.
+This was even before the ASF crisis hit.
+A logical explanation to me is that the company could have gone for strong organic growth in different territories/more products.
+They have chosen not to and have returned money to shareholders instead and pursued a more modest path.

 Whilst this may not be the wrong decision in itself, it does mean that the shares have slipped off the very high 40+ P/E rates it did command.
 Even after the warning today, it is still quite expensive as both parts of the equation have gone down.

-The issue is, as with many warnings whether this is a temporary or structural factor and to me this does seem temporary (although an outbreak such as this at some time is not exactly a black swan event).
+The issue is, as with many warnings whether this is a temporary or structural factor and to me this does seem temporary.
+(Although an outbreak such as this at some time is not exactly a black swan event).
 So assuming the company can stay strong it seems likely that better times will return.
-A downside is that the wait might be very long: the broker note suggest that even by 2022 profits would not have recovered to last years level, and a continued dividend increase will see the cash balances depleted.
+A downside is that the wait might be very long.
+The broker note suggest that even by 2022 profits would not have recovered to last years level.
+A continued dividend increase will see the cash balances depleted.
 4/5.